Differential estimates for fast first-order multilevel nonconvex optimisation: Nonconvex forward-backward type methods with inexact updates

 \section{Nonconvex forward-backward type methods with inexact updates}

-We now need to prove the convergence of \emph{outer methods} for the \emph{outer/overall problem} \eqref{eq:intro:oc}, given estimates $\estdiff F(\thisx)$ of $F'(\thisx)$ by \emph{inner and adjoint methods}, the latter two satisfying the tracking theory of \cref{sec:tracking}.
+We now need to prove the convergence of \emph{outer methods} for the overall problem \eqref{eq:intro:oc}, given estimates $\estdiff F(\thisx)$ of $F'(\thisx)$ by \emph{inner and adjoint methods}, the latter two satisfying the tracking theory of \cref{sec:tracking}.
 In this section, we do this through a convergence theory for \emph{general inexact forward backward-type methods} in a normed space $X$.
 Our treatment encompasses primal-dual methods, seen as forward-backward methods with respect to appropriate operator-relative (semi-)norms, discussed in the previous section.
 We introduce such methods in \cref{sec:fb:methods}.
 Then in \cref{sec:fb:growth} we introduce abstract growth conditions, which we will use in \cref{sec:fb:subdiff,sec:fb:non-escape,sec:fb:values,sec:fb:weak} to prove various forms of convergence.

-Before that, in \cref{sec:fb:examples}, we will verify the growth inequalities for forward-backward and primal-dual algorithms that use the tracking theory of \cref{sec:tracking} for (single-loop) updates of an inner problem.
+Afterwards, in \cref{sec:outer-examples}, we will verify the growth inequalities for forward-backward and primal-dual algorithms that use the tracking theory of \cref{sec:tracking} for (single-loop) updates of an inner problem.